Department of Chemistry and Biochemistry Academic Year 2019-20 News

 Dr. Kesete Ghebreyessus attended the ACS National Meeting in Philadelphia, PA, March 22 – 26, 2020.
 Dr. Ghebreyessus and graduate student, DeWayne Arrington, gave a virtual poster presentation titled “Photo-switchable metal containing click derived arylazopyrazole ligands”.

-At the ACS National Meeting, San Diego, CA, August 25 – 29, 2019, Dr. Ghebreyessus had several presentations, an oral presentation titled “Phenylalanine-Based Metallohydrogels with Photoswitchable Arylazopyrazole ligands” in collaboration with Ashanti Sallee and the a poster presentation titled “Microwave-assisted synthesis of Mn-and rare earth ion-doped CsPbX3 (X = Br, Cl) perovskite nanocrystals” in collaboration with A. Kabir, L. Flagg, U. Hommerich.
+At the ACS National Meeting, San Diego, CA, August 25 – 29, 2019, Dr. Ghebreyessus had several presentations, an oral presentation titled “Phenylalanine-Based Metallohydrogels with Photoswitchable Arylazopyrazole ligands” in collaboration with Ashanti Sallee and the poster presentation titled “Microwave-assisted synthesis of Mn-and rare earth ion-doped CsPbX3 (X = Br, Cl) perovskite nanocrystals” in collaboration with A. Kabir, L. Flagg, U. Hommerich.

 Dr. Peter Njoki finished off his term as the chair of the Hampton Roads local section of the American Chemical Society, was elected alternate councilor.
 He serves as vice-chair of the chemistry section of the Virginia Academy of Science (VAS) reviewer for NSF, ACS, ABRCMS, and other organizations.
 He was awarded $ 70,000 from American Chemical Society Petroleum Research Fund (ACS PRF) for undergraduate research (2019-2022).